AI and Patient Care

 Implementing any new technology throughout a large organization is always a challenge, and AI can be a polarizing topic.
 Some nurses may be hesitant to embrace the growing use of AI in healthcare, whether it’s due to underlying concerns about job security or simply a reluctance to change the way they’ve been working.
 However, AI in nursing has the potential to drastically improve nurses’ ability to do their jobs, and there’s no replacing the human element of patient care that trained nurses provide.

 When it comes to challenges and ethical considerations, it’s important that we pay attention to three things: overreliance on technology, AI algorithm bias, and privacy and security.
 Of course, there is a great need for human oversight to maintain a proper balance.
-Visit this article at the National Library of Medicine to learn more about the challenges and ethical considerations of AI in nursing education.
+Visit this article from the National Library of Medicine to learn more about the challenges and ethical considerations of AI in nursing education.

 The Future of AI in Nursing